lakiw/pcfg_cracker/docs/source/quick_start.rst

   - **–rule**: Name of the PCFG ruleset to create the PRINCE wordlist from

   - **–size**: Number of words to create for the PRINCE wordlist.
 Note, if not specified, Prince-Ling will generate all possible words which can be quite large depending on if case_mangling is enabled.
-(Case mangling increases the keyspace enourmously)
+(Case mangling increases the keyspace enormously)

   - **–output**: Output filename to write entrees to.
 Note, if not specified, Prince-Ling will output words to stdout, which may cause problems depending on what shell you are using when printing non-ASCII characters.